Travel.State.Gov >

 Medical Insurance: Find out if your health insurance plan provides coverage overseas, though hospitals and doctors abroad may not accept it.
 Care providers in Syria only accept cash payments up front, and the cost for services can be expensive.

+See our webpage for more information on insurance providers for overseas coverage.
+Visit the U.S. Centers for Disease Control and Prevention for more information on type of insurance you should consider before you travel overseas.
 The Department strongly recommends supplemental insurance to cover medical evacuation.
-In addition, you might wish to check whether your insurance will cover injuries sustained in a conflict zone.
+In addition, you may wish to check whether your insurance will cover injuries sustained in a conflict zone.

 If traveling with prescription medication, check with the Government of Syria to ensure that the medication is legal in Syria.
 Always carry your prescription medication in original packaging with your doctor’s prescription.